SAEONData/ODP-Client/README.md

 - `OAUTH2_CLIENT_SECRET`: registered client secret for your application
 - `OAUTH2_SCOPE`: whitespace-delimited list of scopes required by your application

 _N.B.
 DO NOT commit secrets to source control.
-Be sure to add a `.gitignore` rule for `.env` files to your project._
+If you load environment variables from a `.env` file, be sure to add a `.gitignore` rule for `.env` to your project._

 ### ODP server certificate verification